Rockingham County man wins $110,000 Cash 5 jackpot

-William Hughes of Madison purchased a $1 Cash 5 ticket on Saturday that won him a $110,000 jackpot, according to a news release from the NC Education Lottery.
+MADISON — William Hughes of Madison purchased a $1 Cash 5 ticket on Jan.
+30 that won him a $110,000 jackpot, according to a news release from the NC Education Lottery.

 “It feels wonderful,” Hughes said as he claimed his prize Monday at lottery headquarters in Raleigh, according to the release.

-Hughes, who works hauling cars, purchased his winning Quick Pick ticket for Saturday’s drawing from Checkers Grill And Grocery on West Academy Street in Madison.
+Hughes, who operates Hughes Towing on K Fork Road, spends most days hauling cars.
+He purchased his winning Quick Pick ticket for Saturday’s drawing from Checkers Grill And Grocery on West Academy Street in Madison, just a stone's throw from his business.

 After required federal and state tax withholdings, Hughes took home $77,825.

-He plans to buy some new equipment for his towing business and “pay some bills off.”
+He plans to buy some new equipment for his towing business and “pay some bills off, ” Tucker said.

 Carolina Cash 5 tickets are $1 and drawings are held every night.
 Monday’s jackpot is $110,000.